-Regular attention shall be paid to routine examination of oil strainers and magnetic filters - if installed.
-All oil spillage occurring from filter examination, should be thoroughly cleaned up immediately and prevented from spreading.
+Regular attention shall be paid to routine examination of oil strainers and magnetic filters if installed.
+All oil spillage occurring from filter examination should be thoroughly cleaned up immediately and prevented from spreading.

-7.11 Start-up procedures
+7.11 Startup procedures

-Routine operation of an oxygen compressor may require shut-down and subsequent start-up as a normal procedure.
-The decision as to whether to start up directly on oxygen or on dry clean air or inert gas shall be taken by the user.
+Routine operation of an oxygen compressor can require shutdown and subsequent startup as a normal procedure.
+The decision as to whether to start up directly on oxygen or on dry, clean air or inert gas shall be taken by the user.